Marc Veasey

 Marc Allison Veasey (/ˈviːsI/; born January 3, 1971) is an American politician serving as a Democratic member of the United States House of Representatives for Texas's 33rd congressional district since 2013.
 From 2005 to 2013, he was a member of the Texas House of Representatives, where he served as chair pro tempore of the House Democratic Caucus.

+On December 8, 2025, Veasey announced that he would not run for re-election and would instead run for Tarrant County judge.
+He suspended his campaign a week later on December 15.

 Early life and education

 Veasey was born on January 3, 1971, to Connie and Joseph Veasey.
 With his parents and brother, Ryan, Veasey and his family lived in numerous rental houses in the Stop Six neighborhood of Fort Worth, Texas.
 When he was ten years old, his parents divorced, and Marc, Ryan and their mother moved in with their maternal grandmother in the Como neighborhood of Fort Worth.

 Veasey attended Arlington Heights High School in Fort Worth.
 He graduated from Texas Wesleyan University with a Bachelor of Arts degree in mass communications.